 Cowley has two therapy dogs, Rolo and Gatsby.
-Both are very friendly Cockapoos who are set to become an integral part of our school community.
+Both are very friendly Cockapoos who are an integral part of our school community.

 Below we have set out the benefits of a school dog, and tried to address concerns you may have.

 Evidence indicates that benefits include:

 - Cognitive – companionship with a dog stimulates memory, problem-solving and game-playing

 - Social – a dog provides a positive mutual topic for discussion, encourages responsibility, wellbeing and focused interaction with others

 - Emotional – a school dog improves self-esteem, acceptance from others and lifts mood, often provoking laughter and fun.
 Dogs can also teach compassion and respect for other living things as well as relieving anxiety.